Thomas Nelson Conrad: Personal life

-Thomas Nelson Conrad married Emma “Minnie” Ball on October 4, 1866, and the couple had seven children.
+Conrad married Emma “Minnie” Ball on October 4, 1866, and the couple had seven children.

+Death

+Conrad died in Washington, D.C., on January 5, 1905, at age 67, and was buried in Montgomery County, Virginia.

-Legacy and Honors
+Legacy and honors

 The Conrad Cavalry, the equestrian unit of the Virginia Tech Corps of Cadets, is named for Conrad who was an expert horseman.